dao-xyz/peerbit/packages/orbit-db/GUIDE.md

 **NOTE ON PERSISTENCY**

 OrbitDB does not automatically pin content added to IPFS.
 This means that if garbage collection is triggered, any unpinned content will be erased.
-To pin the entry, pass the optional `{ pin: true }` in the arguments:
+To pin the Entry<T>, pass the optional `{ pin: true }` in the arguments:

 ```js
 await db.put('name', 'hello', { pin: true })